The key ways to prepare for a professional hotel photoshoot

 With Meero, this process is simple.
-Our photographers are experienced in many fields, able to adapt to different kinds of shoots and different requirements, and while we handle each step of the photoshoot admin and organisation, you’re still able to discuss with them the details of specific shots and angles.
+Our photographers are experienced in many fields, able to adapt to different kinds of shoots and different requirements, and while we handle each step of the photoshoot admin and organization, you’re still able to discuss with them the details of specific shots and angles.

 Preparing the rooms

 It may seem totally obvious, but a lot of work has to go into individual rooms before they’re ready to shoot.
-Things like steaming and pressing linen beforehand cuts down on a lot of the tedious chores you have to do during the shoot by organising straight lines and angles for the photographer to follow.
+Things like steaming and pressing linen beforehand cuts down on a lot of the tedious chores you have to do during the shoot by organizing straight lines and angles for the photographer to follow.

-Each room needs to be to be fully gone over by the housekeeping department to make sure you have a clean, professional room to shoot.
+Each room needs to be fully gone over by the housekeeping department to make sure you have a clean, professional room to shoot.
 Metal services need to be polished, floors need to be vacuumed, the works.
 Aim to style the beds and sheets the same for each room, even if the decoration changes in each.
 It shows the consistency in room quality and maintenance that customers want to see.

 You should also include amenities like bathrooms, TVs, desks, and tables, but avoid including things like telephones, wiring, and lightbulbs.
 One lets the customer know they have all they need, and the other makes the shoot look amateurish.
 Putting in a fruit bowl display or flowers is also a nice touch often used by professionals.

 You also have to consider when in the day certain rooms should be shot.
 Natural light is key to photographers, but too much can wash out a room and make it difficult to focus.
 Rooms facing the East should be shot in the morning and those to the West in the afternoon to avoid direct sunlight getting in the lens.